-FOI requests will be monitored and reviewed at the SIUC Contract and Performance Board.
+FOI requests will be monitored and reviewed at the SIUC Contract and Performance Board where required and managed by the respective governance teams.

 Subject Access Requests

 It is recognised that both BrisDoc and PPG have organisational policies to which staff are responsible in accordance with the terms and conditions of their employment.
 Each organisation has a policy for the management of subject access requests.
 This will not change under SIUC.
 However, so as not to inconvenience a patient where it is relevant to their journey within SIUC, a single request may be accepted for records that span NHS 111/CAS and face to face services.